Skip to content

 Depending on your current skill level, you could enroll in one of CG Spectrum's virtual production courses to get ahead in the field:

-• Introduction to Real-Time 3D & Virtual Production Course: Take the first step towards becoming a 3D virtual artist with training and mentorship from real-time experts at an Unreal Authorized Training Center.
+• Real-Time 3D Essentials: Take the first step towards becoming a 3D virtual artist with training and mentorship from real-time experts at an Unreal Authorized Training Center.
 In this introductory course, learn basic rigging and motion capture to create fully animated, playable characters ready to use in a scene.

-• Real-time 3D & Virtual Production Course: Learn to create film-quality environments using world building, digital humans, lighting, and camera techniques, and see how to apply these skills in the real world for job roles on a stage volume.
+• Real-time 3D Foundations Course: Learn to create film-quality environments using world building, digital humans, lighting, and camera techniques, and see how to apply these skills in the real world for job roles on a stage volume.

 • Unreal Connectors: Virtual Production: Created in partnership with Epic Games, this 12-week intensive course, with 5 x live expert-led sessions per week, has a cutting-edge curriculum that helps studios and media professionals with production experience learn virtual production and industry workflows using Unreal Engine faster.